Clarisse Agbegnenou

 Clarisse Bogdanna Agbegnenou (born 25 October 1992) is a French judoka.
-Competing in the −63 kg weight division she won the European title in 2013, the world title in 2014, an Olympic silver medal in 2016, and an Olympic gold medal at the 2020 Summer Olympics in July 2021.
+Competing in the −63 kg weight division she won the European title in 2013, the world title in 2014, an Olympic silver medal at the Rio 2016 Games, an Olympic gold medal at the Tokyo 2020 Games, and the bronze medal at the 2024 Games in Paris, in her home country.

-Life
+Early life

 Agbegnenou was born to Togolese parents; she holds a dual citizenship and maintains strong ties to both countries.
 Togo's president Faure Gnassingbe personally congratulated her after she won the 2014 world title.

-She was silver medalist at the 2016 Summer Olympics and gold medalist at the 2020 Summer Olympics.